 Peter is editor-in-chief of two top rated (Q1) international journals - Culture, Health & Sexuality and Sex Education – and of the long-established Health Education Journal.
 He is an associate editor of AIDS Education & Prevention, Global Public Health and Health Education Research and co-edits three international book series - on sexuality, culture and health (for Routledge); on the social aspects of HIV (for Springer), and on foundations and futures of education (for Routledge)

-He is a distinguished honorary professor in the School of Sociology and College of Arts and Social Sciences at The Australian National University and an honorary professor in the Centre for Gender and Global Health at UCL in the UK.
-He is an adjunct professor in the Australian Research Centre in Sex, Health and Society at La Trobe University in Melbourne
+He is a distinguished honorary professor in the School of Sociology and College of Arts and Social Sciences at The Australian National University, and an honorary professor in the Centre for Gender and Global Health at UCL in London.
+He is an adjunct professor in the Australian Research Centre in Sex, Health and Society at La Trobe University in Melbourne.